dfelinto/blender-manual/manual/addons/lighting/sun_position.rst

 .. figure:: /images/addons_lighting_sun-position_env-selection.jpg

-   Click the sun in the environment texture in the 3D View to lock it to the sun light object.
+   Click the sun in the environment texture in the 3D Viewport to lock it to the sun light object.

 Preferences